top of page

 Maungaraki Community Mesh Network

-A community driven network aimed at making Maungaraki resiliient.
+A community driven network aimed at making Maungaraki resilient.
 It is currently in its early stages and is looking for people in the area that are interested in joining the network.
 Community Meetings are held in which information and advice is given.
+People outside Maungaraki that want to use Meshtastic or want to setup a Meshtastic network in their community are encouraged to attend.

 Next community meeting is happening on